 This 60-day pre-registration period allows mountaineering rangers to have direct contact with climbers before they arrive in Talkeetna.
 Rangers can answer questions, suggest appropriate routes for different levels of expertise, and offer first-hand knowledge of conditions encountered in the Alaska Range.

 There are two exceptions to the 60-day pre-registration period: (For more information, go to the Frequently Asked Questions page).

 Due to the increased risk associated with solo travel, ALL soloists must complete the supplemental solo form (found in the Expedition Planning Tools) in addition to the climbing registration form.
 Soloists will not be considered registered until we receive this completed form via mail, fax, or email.

-If the climb is cancelled prior to January 15 of the year in which the climb is scheduled, all but $100 of the fee will be refunded (i.e. $275 for adults; $175 for youth in 2019).
+In general, if the climb is cancelled prior to January 15 of the year in which the climb is scheduled, all but $100 of the fee will be refunded (i.e. $275 for adults; $175 for youth in 2020).
 No refunds will be made for cancellations after January 15.

-In addition to the special use fee, climbers must pay the Denali National Park entrance fee of $10 per individual (increasing to $15 per person beginning May 1, 2019).
+In addition to the special use fee, climbers must pay the Denali National Park entrance fee of $15 per individual.
 This park entrance fee can be paid at the Talkeetna Ranger Station.
 Interagency passes are accepted in lieu of entrance fee payment (actual passes must be presented).
 Interagency passes are sold at the Walter Harper Talkeetna Ranger Station.